 There are two basic types of CDNs: those that are simply CDNs and those that offer a CDN along with security features.
 A few common examples of each include:

-You can test to see if your page is being served from Kinsta cache by looking at your HTTP response headers.
+You can test to see if your page is being served from Kinsta cache by checking your HTTP response headers.
 Kinsta adds a

 X-Kinsta-Cache header.
-Upon first request to a non-cached page, it will display
+Upon the first request to a non-cached page, it will display

 MISS, as seen below.